30 gift ideas for kids ages 3-9 in STEM toys, pretend play, and creative fun.

 Gift Ideas for Kids Under $50

-Warning: the crafter kid in your life will go crazy for this (and will probably make a mess with all of the art projects from this kit).
+Warning: the engineer kid in your life will go crazy for this (and will probably make a mess with all of the building projects from this kit).
 But that’s a price worth paying for endless creativity.

 Click any image in the collage below to shop.